Dexter: New Blood: Development

 The series finale of Dexter, in which Dexter flees Miami and ends up as a lumberjack in Oregon, was polarizing to the show's fans, according to lead actor Michael C. Hall.
 He said "I think the ending was 'mystifying' at best to people.
 'Confounding', 'exasperating', 'frustrating' — on down the line of negative adjectives."
 Hall had been asked by fans in the eight years since the finale aired if there would be a follow-up to the show.
 Original showrunner Clyde Phillips, who had left the series after season 4, saw those questions asked of Hall and over time discussed possible ways to continue Dexter as some type of redemption, but could not figure out an appropriate route.
 Phillips was contacted by Showtime president Gary Levine on July 1, 2019.
 Levine told Phillips that he felt the time was right to bring back Dexter and asked if Phillips could come up with something.
 Phillips wrote a preliminary script which he then shared with Hall, who loved the idea.

 Phillips recognized the ending had suited the time when it was broadcast, as around 2013, there were a number of real-life serial killers known to be living in Oregon and nearby states.
 Phillips also considered that by surrounding himself with chainsaws, Dexter was under a constant reminder about how his mother had died.
 As Phillips was unsure of the intent that the finale was meant to deliver, he decided to incorporate a major timeskip, nearly a decade from the end of events of the original series.
-Dexter has since moved to the fictional town of Iron Lake, New York and is living under a pseudonym, working in an outfitter shop selling guns for hunting and has ingratiated himself comfortably into the local community.
-Because of that, Phillips did not consider the miniseries as a ninth season, since there was a major discontinuity in the serialization of the story.
+Dexter has since moved to the fictional town of Iron Lake and is living under a pseudonym, working in an outfitter shop selling guns for hunting and has ingratiated himself comfortably into the local community.
+Because of that, Phillips did not consider the miniseries as a ninth season.
 As the writing staff wrote out the ten-episode miniseries, they established how the series would end and wrote backwards from that.
 Phillips claimed that "The ending of this one will be stunning, shocking, surprising, unexpected.
 And without jinxing anything, I will say that the ending of this new season that we're doing will blow up the internet."

 On October 14, 2020, the Dexter revival was ordered as a limited series consisting of 10 episodes, starring Hall in his original role, with Phillips returning as showrunner.
 On November 17, 2020, it was announced Marcos Siega would direct six of the ten episodes of the limited series as well as serving as an executive producer alongside Hall, John Goldwyn, Sara Colleton, Bill Carraro, and Scott Reynolds.
 It premiered on November 7, 2021, on Showtime.
 While a second season had been considered, Showtime ceased moving forward on it by the end of January 2023, instead pivoting to a prequel series about a younger Dexter.